arielt/ml/Feynman.md

 ## Step 3

 Review items you've pinpointed in the previous step.
-Use books, white papers, any other material till you get to understand it and repeat step 2.
+Use books, white papers, any other material till you get to understand them and repeat step 2.

 ## Step 4